intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/crowdsourcing-driven-innovation-monitoring.md

 ## Streamlined Evaluation

-This technology being transparent and immutable enables organizations to sift through innovations, vetting their authenticity, and evaluating their potential value.
+The secured framework of the technology being transparent and immutable enables organizations to sift through innovations, vetting their authenticity, and evaluating their potential value.
 This enables the reining of the decision-making process when awarding grants or other financial incentives.

 ## Global Tracking and Development

-With the help of this technology, companies can monitor innovations on a global scale, allowing them to tap into a reservoir of creativity and potential across borders.
+With the help of innovative and secured framework, companies can monitor innovations on a global scale, allowing them to tap into a reservoir of creativity and potential across borders.

-This technology paves the way for a more organized, transparent, and efficient avenue for tracking and evaluating crowdsourced initiatives.
+It paves the way for a more organized, transparent, and efficient avenue for tracking and evaluating crowdsourced initiatives.
 Not only does it bolster the credibility of the innovations, but it also equips organizations with the necessary tools to recognize and nurture these sparks of creativity.

 <div class="center-elements">